mtdias/graphene-java-api-stack/docs/about.md

 - Decoupled components;
 - New features that can be quickly added by the dev team

-The **Stack** presents a basic structure where the **Template** starts the entire development cycle, defining the language, the framework and the base organization of the files.
-This ensures that your application can be compiled and run locally quickly and easily.
+The **Stack** presents a basic structure where the **Template** starts the entire development cycle, defining the language, the framework, and the base organization of the files.
+This makes sure your application can easily compile and run locally quickly.

 When using a **Stack** it's possible to add "superpowers" to your created project from a **Template**.
 To do it, you can apply **Plugins** of the **Stack**.
 For example, functionalities to provide information about availability, consumption, monitoring, metrics and tracing.